 Hadi Strømmen Lile is a scholar of sociology of law and human rights.
 He has an MA and a PhD from The Norwegian Centre for Human Rights, at the Law Faculty of University of Oslo.
-His PhD was about international law on the
+His PhD was about if Norwegian children learn

-aims of education, with a focus on weather ninth grade pupils in Norway learn what they are supposed to about the Sami people according to the law.
+what they are supposed to about the Sami people according to the Convention on the Rights of the Child.
 He is currently working as an associate professor at Østfold University College.

 For more on his CV se the LinkedIn profile.

 His father was a Sámi and his mother

 is from Iran.
 He is what might be called a properly confusing cultural mix.